sindrets/diffview.nvim/README.md

 The diff windows can be aligned either with a horizontal split or a vertical split.
 To change the alignment add either `horizontal` or `vertical` to your `'diffopt'`.

+Most of the file panel mappings should also work from the view if they are added to the view bindings (and vice versa).
+The exception is for mappings that only really make sense specifically in the file panel, such as `next_entry`, `prev_entry`, and `select_entry`.
+Functions such as `toggle_stage_entry` and `restore_entry` work just fine from the view.
+When invoked from the view, these will target the file currently open in the view rather than the file under the cursor in the file panel.

 ## Usage